 How are Organic and Local SEO Related?

 Organic and local SEO both use the same types of optimization techniques, research, analysis, and rules.
 However local SEO adds a geographical component to the mix due to operating out of a physical location.
-Organic SEO is a foundation for all businesses and sites, and is more based on content, whereas local SEO is based more on “relevant and trusted locations” as seen on Business2Community.
+Organic SEO is a foundation for all businesses and websites, and is more based on content, whereas local SEO is based more on “relevant and trusted locations” as seen on Business2Community.

 Whereas organic SEO gains authority from quality content and visitor interaction with pages, as well as quality inbound links, local SEO can gain validity simply through NAP+W citations and profiles.
 These business listings serve to prove that a business indeed does exist.
 In addition, local SEO is more influenced by positive reviews and creating a competitive edge than solely on the factors that affect organic SEO.